Trajectory Optimization with Optimization-Based Dynamics: Examples

 \subsection{Planar Push}

-For the canonical manipulation problem of planar pushing \cite{hogan2016feedback}, we optimize the positions and forces of a robotic manipulator's circular end-effector in order to slide a planar bock into an oriented goal pose (Fig.~\ref{planar_push}).
+For the canonical manipulation problem of planar pushing \cite{hogan2016feedback}, we optimize the positions and forces of a robotic manipulator's circular end-effector in order to slide a planar block into a reoriented goal pose (Fig.~\ref{planar_push}).

 The system's end-effector is modeled as a fully actuated particle in 2D that can move the block (with 2D translation and orientation) via impact and friction while the two systems are in contact.
 The block is modeled with point friction at each of its four corners and a signed-distance function, modeled as a $p$-norm with $p=10$, is employed that enables the end-effector to push on any of the block's sides.